Exploring The 10+ Best Beaches On Naxos Island, Greece

 HOW TO GET TO THE BEST BEACHES ON NAXOS

 There are two options for exploring the best of Naxos’ beaches, private vehicle (car, ATV or scooter), or public transport.
-Having utilised both forms during our two weeks on the Island, we feel like both are great options, but it depends on your budget, and which beaches you want to visit.
+Having utilised both forms during our two weeks on the island, both can be great options but it really depends on your budget and which beaches you want to visit.

 PUBLIC TRANSPORT